Anshulmehra001/MY_2D_GAME/README.md

 ├── ... (other level modules from level4 to level10)
 └── main.py
 🔧 Development

 The game is designed with a modular structure, where each level's logic can be contained in its own Python file.
 Game States: The main loop (main_game_loop) manages the overall game state, switching between the intro, main menu, gameplay, victory/game over screens, and the cheat menu.
 Level Loading: The game dynamically imports level modules (level_logic.py, level4.py, etc.) based on the current_level variable.
 This makes it easy to add new levels without modifying the core game loop.
 Music Manager: A simple music manager (play_music) handles loading and playing background tracks, ensuring music changes smoothly between game states.
-🤝 Contributing
-Contributions are welcome!
-If you have ideas for new features, levels, or bug fixes, feel free to fork the repository and submit a pull request.
-Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
-📜 License
-This project is open source and available to everyone.